 In almost every guitar course, the first lesson would be an introduction to the parts of a guitar.
-It is important to understand the piece that make up the instrument you are playing because this directly affects the tone you are looking for.
+It is important to understand the pieces that make up the instrument you are playing because this directly affects the tone you are looking for.

 In this article, I will take you through all the guitar headstocks in detail.